Joint Injections and Aspiration Self-Study Package - Edition 2.2

 Estimated time required to complete this self-study activity: 2 hours

-- Latest version of Internet Explorer(windows.microsoft.com), Firefox(www.mozilla.org), Safari(www.apple.com), or Chrome(www.google.com) on Windows or Macintosh computers or tablets.
+- Latest version of Internet Explorer(www.microsoft.com), Firefox(www.mozilla.org), Safari(www.apple.com), or Chrome(www.google.com) on Windows or Macintosh computers or tablets.

 - Adobe Flash(get.adobe.com) is required to view presentations and videos on Windows or Macintosh computers or tablets.